PLAY

 Optimization

-Prioritize foods high in isoflavones: Consumption of isoflavones has been shown to increase reverse T3 levels. (source) There are multiple mechanisms through which isoflavones influence thyroid hormone metabolism.
-Isoflavones activate the enzyme that converts thyroxine to reverse T3, and they inhibit the enzyme responsible for breaking down reverse T3, which leads to an accumulation of reverse T3 in the blood. (source) Recommendation: Consume at least one serving of isoflavone-rich foods daily.
+Prioritize foods high in isoflavones: Isoflavone consumption has been shown to increase reverse T3 levels.
+Isoflavones activate the enzyme that converts T4 to reverse T3 and simultaneously inhibit the enzyme responsible for breaking down rT3. (source)

-One serving examples: Soybeans (¼ cup), Green Peas (1 cup)
+Protocol: Consume at least one serving of isoflavone-rich foods daily.
+Single serving examples: Soybeans (1/4 cup), Green Peas (1 cup)

 Optimization